es-progress/zephyr/docs/reference/modules.md

 With this module you can set up automatic mounting of LUKS encrypted partitions.
 It creates an additional key to the LUKS partition (machine key) and adds an entry to `/etc/crypttab` to automatically unlock and mount the partition on boot.
-It needs Disk Maps to find LUKS partitions.
+It needs Disk maps to find LUKS partitions.

 You can configure `initramfs` also.